DJDanl/cpp-docs.pt-br/docs/parallel/amp/reference/concurrency-fast-math-namespace-functions.md

  Valor de ponto flutuante

 ### <a name="return-value"></a>Valor de retorno
- Retorna a raiz squre do argumento
+ Retorna a raiz de squre do argumento

 ##  <a name="sqrtf"></a>sqrtf
- Calcula a raiz squre do argumento
+ Calcula a raiz de squre do argumento

 ```
 inline float sqrtf(float _X) restrict(amp);